 1983

-The band play one-off gigs around the Glasgow area for the next year or so and come to the attention of Ronnie Gurr, an A&R man for Virgin Records.
+The band played one-off gigs around the Glasgow area for the next year or so and came to the attention of Ronnie Gurr, an A&R man for Virgin Records.

 1984

-Virgin Records fund the recording of a demo, which includes the tracks ‘Prospect Street, ‘Big New Beginning’, ‘Swimmer’, and ‘Everlasting Faith’.
+Virgin Records funded the recording of a demo, which includes the tracks ‘Prospect Street, ‘Big New Beginning’, ‘Swimmer’, and ‘Everlasting Faith’.

-In November, the band signs a recording contract with Virgin.
-Band members at this time are: Lindsay, Ryce, Harper, Albertis, and Hendry.
+In November, the band signed a recording contract with Virgin.
+Band members at this time are Lindsay, Ryce, Harper, Albertis, and Hendry.

 1985

 Paul Albertis and John Hendry leave the band.
-Recording of the band’s first album commences with producer Paul Hardiman.
-The core of Lindsay, Ryce and Harper are
+The recording of the band’s first album commences with producer Paul Hardiman.
+The core of Lindsay, Ryce, and Harper are

 augmented by session players including drummer Andy Duncan.
 From this first session with Hardiman come several tracks including ‘Big New Beginning and ‘Prospect Street’